-You can use Visual Studio Team Services (VSTS) to create automated builds for UWP projects.
-In this article, we'll look at different ways to do that.
-We'll also show you how to perform these tasks by using the command line so that you can integrate with other build systems such as AppVeyor.
+You can use Azure Pipelines to create automated builds for UWP projects.
+In this article, we'll look at different ways to do this.
+We'll also show you how to perform these tasks by using the command line so that you can integrate with any other build system.

 Set up an automated build

-We'll start with the default UWP build definition that's available in VSTS and then show you how to configure that definition so that you can accomplish more advanced build tasks.
+We'll start with the default UWP build definition that's available in Azure Dev Ops and then show you how to configure the pipeline.

 In the list of build definition templates, choose the Universal Windows Platform template.

 This template includes the basic configuration to build your UWP project: